GrahamDumpleton/mod_wsgi/docs/user-guides/subscribing-to-events.rst

 ``daemon_start``
    Time the daemon process picked the request up, in seconds since the epoch. ``0`` in embedded mode.

+``application_start``
+   Time the worker thread is about to call the application callable, in seconds since the epoch.

 ``daemon_connects``
    Number of times the Apache child has had to establish a